-In an attempt to eliminate harmful ingredients such as parabens, sulphates and phthalates, I have eliminated a lot of traditional make up from my kit, transitioning almost entirely to natural and chemical-free make-up and toiletries.
+In an attempt to eliminate harmful ingredients such as parabens, sulphates and phthalates, I have eliminated a lot of traditional makeup from my kit.
+I’ve transitioned almost entirely to natural makeup and chemical-free toiletries.

-But it was only recently, that I started to pay attention to the packaging that my make up came in.
-Many of it was plastic that I hated chucking in the bin every couple of months.
+But it was only recently that I started to pay attention to the packaging that my makeup came in.
+Much of it was plastic that I hated chucking in the bin every couple of months.

-Each year, billions of plastic cosmetic packages are produced and only about 30% of plastic packaging is recycled, leaving the rest to end up in landfills.
-By using zero waste makeup and eco-friendly cosmetics, it’s possible to improve this statistic!
+Each year, billions of plastic cosmetic packages are produced and only about 30% of plastic packaging is recycled.
+This leaves the rest to end up in landfills.
+By using zero waste makeup from eco-friendly brands, it’s possible to improve this statistic!

-So I set off on a new mission: to transition the contents of my make up bag to zero waste make up.
+So I set off on a new mission: to transition the contents of my makeup bag to zero waste beauty brands.

-If you’re looking to make the switch to eco-friendly, zero waste makeup but don’t know where to begin, this list features some great brands that are good for both your skin and the planet.
+Looking to make the switch to eco-friendly, zero waste makeup but don’t know where to begin?
+This list features some great brands that are good for both your skin and the planet.

 Axiology is a brand that specializes in one thing and one thing only – lipsticks!
 It’s the only 100% evil-free lipstick brand on the market and a great addition to your zero waste makeup kit.